linkml/linkml/tests/output/docs/index.md

      * [narrow mappings](narrow_mappings.md) - A list of terms from different schemas or terminology systems that have narrower meaning.
      * [related mappings](related_mappings.md) - A list of terms from different schemas or terminology systems that have related meaning.
  * [matches](matches.md) - Specifies a match query that is used to calculate the list of permissible values
+ * [maximum_number_dimensions](maximum_number_dimensions.md) - maximum number of dimensions in the array, or False if explicitly no maximum.
+If this is unset, and an explicit list of dimensions are passed using dimensions, then this is interpreted as a closed list and the maximum_number_dimensions is the length of the dimensions list, unless this value is set to False
- * [maximum_value](maximum_value.md) - for slots with ranges of type number, the value must be equal to or lowe than this
+ * [maximum_value](maximum_value.md) - For ordinal ranges, the value must be equal to or lower than this
  * [meaning](meaning.md) - the value meaning of a permissible value
  * [metamodel_version](metamodel_version.md) - Version of the metamodel used to load the schema
+ * [minimum_number_dimensions](minimum_number_dimensions.md) - minimum number of dimensions in the array
- * [minimum_value](minimum_value.md) - for slots with ranges of type number, the value must be equal to or higher than this
+ * [minimum_value](minimum_value.md) - For ordinal ranges, the value must be equal to or higher than this
  * [minus](minus.md) - An enum expression that yields a list of permissible values that are to be subtracted from the enum
  * [mixin](mixin.md) - Indicates the class or slot is intended to be inherited from without being an is_a parent. mixins should not be inherited from using is_a, except by other mixins.
  * [mixins](mixins.md) - A collection of secondary parent classes or slots from which inheritable metaslots are propagated from.